meirotstein/tzenter/README.md

 Deployed on Vercel as serverless functions apps

-Using managed Postgres and Redis services for permanent and volatile storage
+Uses managed Postgres and Redis services for permanent and volatile storage